Hamidu68/dnn-acceleration/README.md

 #### 3. Run run.sh

 in ML-acceleration folder,
-use the command below to run run.py and parameters should be passed.
+use the command below to run run.py.
 ```
 ./run.sh
 ```